pepi55/Proeve/README.md

  * Minimal game resolution is: 800x600.
  * Maximum game resolution is: 1920x1080.

+#### JS art conventions
+ * Character's png's should be named: "image.IMAGE_NUMBER.png", where IMAGE_NUMBER is the number of the character made.

 ### Responsibilities
 Each artist is responsible for importing his/her own work in Unity.